I Burn: Music and lyrics

 Members Minnie, Soyeon and Yuqi participated in the composing and writing of I Burn.
 (G)I-dle explained that I Burn is about various emotions felt in the process of regaining happiness after separation.
-"Hann (Alone in Winter)" represents the cold aftermath of a breakup; "Hwaa" is about getting over a heartbreaking farewell; "Moon" touches on the desire to hide one’s feelings; and "Where is Love" explores the emptiness of love.
+"Hann (Alone in Winter)" represents the cold aftermath of a breakup; "Hwaa" is about getting over a heartbreaking farewell; "Moon" touches on the desire to hide one's feelings; and "Where is Love" explores the emptiness of love.
 "Hann (Alone in Winter)" is a song composed, written and arranged by Soyeon and Ahn Ye-eun.
 It tells the change of feelings as winter comes from the lonely being alone through betrayal and separation.
 Minnie, who is in charge of composing "Moon" described that the song contains honest feelings that cannot be shown to others.
 "I personally cherish it so much."
 The song was composed by Minnie with the thought of the Moon.
 Regarding "Dahlia", Minnie explained that the song depicts two opposite meanings; greed and attraction.
 "It's a song that I studied hard and wrote the lyrics to see if I can express the flowers beautifully."
 The songs were arranged based on the stories in the lyrics.
 Minnie explained, "there is a sense of connectivity from the first track through the last track.
 That's why the story of getting burned by a breakup and then growing into something stronger is easy to follow throughout I burn.
 It begins with "Hann (Alone in Winter)" — a song about separation — and ends with "Dahlia" — an uplifting track named after a flower."

 Songs

-The opening track, "Hann (Alone in Winter)" is a medium-tempo ballad that connects the group's 2018 single "Hann" with the album's title track "Hwaa".
+The opening track, "Hann (Alone in Winter)" is a medium-tempo ballad that connects the group's 2018 single "Hann (Alone)" with the album's title track "Hwaa".
 The second song, "Hwaa" is a moombahton song that adds a cool sensibility to an oriental musical instrument.
 "Moon", the third song is a pop track about honest feelings.
 "Where is love" is a disco retro styled dance song with a funky bass.
 The song is about feelings after parting.
-"Lost", the fifth song, is a R&B song.
-The closing track, "Dahlia", is a medium pop genre song with the theme of a flower Dahlia.
+"Lost", the fifth song, is an R&B song.
+The closing track, "Dahlia", is a medium pop genre song with the theme of a Dahlia flower.